bhauman/rebel-readline/rebel-readline-cljs/README.md

 Java 21 or newer.
 This project includes a `.java-version` file for `jenv` users that selects Java 26.

+On Java 22 and newer, JLine can emit native access warnings while starting the terminal.
+The REPL can still start normally.
+To suppress the warning, pass `-J--enable-native-access=ALL-UNNAMED` to the Clojure CLI.

 #### Clojure tools

 If you want to try this really quickly [install the Clojure CLI tools](https://clojure.org/guides/getting_started) and then invoke this: